homezloco/Pycommerce/ImplementationPlan.md

 - ✅ **Debug Interface Fix**: Resolved syntax errors in debug routes by fixing JavaScript template literal conflicts with Python f-strings
 - ✅ **Custom Domain Configuration**: Implemented domain configuration with support for both subdomains and custom domains, including comprehensive DNS setup instructions
 - ✅ **Secure Credentials Management**: Implemented encrypted storage for sensitive credentials with Fernet encryption
+- ✅ **Cost Tracking System**: Implemented comprehensive cost and profit tracking for order items with material and labor cost differentiation
+- ✅ **Estimate Management**: Created estimate creation and management system with the ability to track materials and labor costs separately
+- ✅ **Estimate-to-Order Conversion**: Implemented workflow for converting estimates to orders with full preservation of cost data for profit tracking
+- ✅ **Profit Visualization**: Added color-coded profit metrics display in order and estimate detail views

 ### In Progress: